 Rosalie Ginsberg Scholarship for Community Service and Social Action

-Two $3,000 scholarships will be awarded this year to support University of Michigan students holding junior or senior standing this fall who demonstrate a commitment to community service or social action and who demonstrate financial need.
+Four $7,500 scholarships will be awarded in the 2025-2026 academic year to support University of Michigan students holding junior or senior-year standing, who demonstrate a commitment to community service or social action and who demonstrate financial need.
 Preference is given to students from Cuyahoga County, Ohio; thereafter to students from Ohio; and thereafter to any student.
 Inger and William Ginsberg established the Rosalie Ginsberg Community Service Scholarship Fund in honor of William’s mother.

 Scholarship candidates must demonstrate strong community service or social action involvement, as well as financial need as determined by the Office of Financial Aid.